 Food preferences are driven by food norms, beliefs, values, social groups, social institutions, and technology.

 Society and culture profoundly impact what we eat.
 We leverage these society-wide, socio-cultural drivers to unlock downstream interventions to transform demand for nutritious and sustainable foods.

 The shift in mindset and preferences will come through coordinated, collaborative action that enables and shapes consumer demand, rather than waiting for it to emerge organically.
 These actions must be society-wide that complement and support ongoing initiatives.
 Cross-sector collaboration is necessary because no one sector can fully address consumer demand.

-We have also learned that legislative victories happen when societal attitudes are in favor of a proposed change.
-For example, victories in marriage equality or tobacco laws have also been fought in the court of public opinion.
-The media’s portrayal of smoking or of homosexuality over 10–15-year period has given rise to new attitudes and societal norms.
+We also know that legislative victories happen when societal attitudes are in favour of a proposed change.
+For example, marriage equality in the U.S. has been fought in the court of public opinion through the media’s portrayal of LGBTQ over a 10–15-year period, which has led to new attitudes, societal norms, and laws.